 - b) Simplified Process Flow Diagram (PFD),

-- d) PFD marked up with proper operating pressure, temperature and design temperature, pressure.
+- d) PFD marked up with proper operating pressure, temperature, design temperature, and pressure.

 The content, format, use, and updating philosophy of a material selection diagram must be in agreement with the client and contractor/fabricator/licensor in the preliminary phase of the project.

 Besides the above, all main documents and some other suitable standards like API, NACE, corrosion curves, and company standards shall be used as necessary documents for developing MSD